A policy gradient approach for Finite Horizon Constrained Markov Decision Processes: Experiments

-We let a horizon length of \(H=100\) for our experiments.
-Because of our constrained setup, our objective is to maximize the rewards while satisfying the inequality constraint.
-We name our finite horizon constrained algorithms as FH-Constrained.
-We also name our corresponding deep learning algorithms as NN-Constrained.
+Other implementation details can be found in the code.
 We compare our algorithm with Constrained Policy Optimization (CPO) \cite{achiam2017} and PPO-Lagrangian \cite{ray2019}, which are the best known algorithms for Constrained RL.
 Each comparison is done on two environments, one with $2$-dimensional state space as input and another with $3$-dimensional input (two dimensions for the state variable and one dimension for the time instant).
 The first plot in Fig.1 is for the aggregate reward while the second is for the constraint cost.
 We take the total reward/constraint cost of each episode and average the same over the last 10,000 episodes.
 Each setting is run 5 times with independent seeds.
 The red dotted line in the second plot denotes the constraint threshold of \(\alpha=25\).

 We can see that our algorithm performs better than both CPO and PPO-Lagrangian as it nearly satisfies the constraint every time while others do not.
 Also note that CPO (Env 2) gets more rewards than our algorithms but that comes at a cost of it violating the constraints by a wide margin.
 It is clear from the experiments that constrained algorithms for infinite horizon problems are not appropriate for finite horizon settings.
 Also feeding the time instant with state as input does not help in these algorithms.
 In fact, they perform poorly when the reward and the constraint cost change with time, unlike our algorithm that easily adapts to such changes.